 The focus of this line is on how economic inequality is affecting the quality of digital information and the access of people to it depending of their income level and expertise.
 We also are concerned about how inequality is reflected in the digital media, to improve our knowledge on what income inequality is and what is (and can be) the contribution of communication to such an important social debate.
 It is our intention to publish a report of every meeting freely accessible on the web, as well as some other working documents that could be produced by the members of the team.

-The Digital Documentation working group focuses on projects and activities related to web publishing and digital formats, especially in the field of social communication, and applied to journalism, social communication and advertising.
+The Information Studies group focuses on projects and activities related to web publishing and digital formats, especially in the field of social communication applied to journalism and advertising in digital environments.
+Our main research lines are:

 - Web Positioning and Visibility